-The audit committee currently consists of Alex Perez (chairman of the audit committee), Kenneth Fox and Caspar Coppetti.
+The audit committee currently consists of Dennis Durkin (chairman of the audit committee) and Alex Perez.
 The primary functions of the audit committee include overseeing our accounting and financial reporting processes, system of internal controls over financial reporting, risk management processes and the audits of our financial statements.
-In addition, the audit committee will be directly responsible for the selection and nomination of our independent registered public accounting firm for election by the general meeting of shareholders, as well as the supervision and compensation and oversight of the work of our external auditors, including evaluation regarding external auditors' fulfillment of the necessary qualifications and independence.
+In addition, the audit committee is also directly responsible for the selection and nomination of our independent registered public accounting firm for election by the general meeting of shareholders, as well as the supervision and compensation and oversight of the work of our external auditors, including evaluation regarding external auditors' fulfillment of the necessary qualifications and independence.
 The audit committee is also responsible for reviewing, approving or ratifying any related party transactions.
-The board of directors has determined that each of Alex Perez, Kenneth Fox and Caspar Coppetti is considered an "audit committee financial expert," as such term is defined in the rules of the SEC.
-Our board of directors has also determined that each of Alex Perez and Kenneth Fox satisfies the "independence" requirements set forth in Rule 10A-3 of the Exchange Act and NYSE listing standards.
-We intend to have a fully independent audit committee within one year from our IPO, as permitted by Rule 10A-3 of the Exchange Act and NYSE listing standards.
+The board of directors has determined that each of Dennis Durkin and Alex Perez is considered an "audit committee financial expert," as such term is defined in the rules of the SEC.
+Our board of directors has also determined that each of Alex Perez and Dennis Durkin satisfies the "independence" requirements set forth in Rule 10A-3 of the Exchange Act and NYSE listing standards.